evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_43_4MATIC_SUV/_index.md

 ### Steering

-Dynamic steering is a standard feature on the Mercedes-AMG EQE 43 4MATIC SUV.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is a standard on the Mercedes-AMG EQE 43 4MATIC SUV, varying the steering ratio based on driving speed for enhanced control and comfort.
 In addition,  rear-wheel steering is available as an optional feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes